rrainey/DSKY-matic/README.md

 ### Components and cloning this project

-This is designed as a modular hardware and software project.
-A number of the components are organized as separate sub-projects.
-Three of those are released by me.
-One, a working DSKY EL Display replica, was created by Ben Krasnow of the Applied Science YouTube channel.
-Because this project includes these submodules, you will need to follow some specific steps to clone the entire tree on your local machine.
+The Electroluminescent Display, Alarm Panel, and Keyboard are each modular components.
+They work together through the Raspberry Pi 4 to simulate the AGC, but each could be swapped out with similar redesigns.

 ![The first DSKY-matic prototype](images/DSKY-matic-blocks.png)

+The hardware and firmware for each module resides in three separate git submodules.
+You will need to follow some specific steps to clone the entire tree on your local machine.
 First, clone this repository:

         $ git clone https://github.com/rrainey/DSKY-matic.git